tidalcycles/Tidal/doc/tidal.md

 ~~~~
     sudo apt-get install emacs24 haskell-mode
 ~~~~

+To install haskell-mode on Mac OS X, either install a recent version of emacs with brew, or install `package.el` manually, and then install haskell-mode via Marmalade.
+See haskell-mode documentation for details: <https://github.com/haskell/haskell-mode>

 To install the emacs interface to tidal, you'll need to edit a configuration file in your home folder called `.emacs`.
 If it doesn't